The Montane Yukon Arctic Ultra will follow the Yukon Quest trail, the trail of the world's toughest Sled Dog Race.

 Start time, date and location

-We will start the marathon, 100, 300 and 430 miles at Shipyard's Park in Whitehorse next to the Yukon river.
+We will start at Shipyard's Park in Whitehorse next to the Yukon river.
 A detailed description of the location is given at the race briefing.
 If there is not sufficient snow cover on the sidewalks we will provide transportation for the pulk sleds.
 Timing for this will be announced at the race briefing.

 17:00 - 18:00 Hand-Out of the rental gear, Coast High Country Inn (Room: tbc.).
 If you can't be there during that time please leave a message for me at the front desk of the hotel or contact me beforehand and we will arrange for a different time.

-12:30 - 15:00 First part of the YAU training course (indoor) - for signed up athletes only, Coast High Country Inn (Room B)
+12:30 - 15:00 First part of the MYAU training course (indoor) - for signed up athletes only, Coast High Country Inn (Room: tbc.)

-09:00 - 10:30 Official trail briefing and hand-out of SPOT units for ALL athletes, Gold Rush Inn (Room: Town Hall)
+09:00 - 10:30 Official trail briefing and hand-out of SPOT units for ALL athletes, Coast High Country Inn (Room: tbc.)

 11:30 - 14:00 Gear check for all participants who did not participate in the training or survival course, Coast High Country Inn (Room: Library)

-from 17:00 Pre-race dinner for all athletes and volunteers, Gold Rush Inn (Room: Town Hall)
+from 17:00 Pre-race dinner for all athletes and volunteers, Coast High Counry Inn (Room: tbc.)

-Drop bags can be handed in at the Gold Rush Inn (Room: Town Hall) until 22:00.
+Drop bags can be handed in at the Coast High Country Inn (Room: tbc.) until 22:00.

 You may choose your mode of discipline, which can be either mountain bike, xc-skis or foot.